| |

 Hiking

-due to falling oxygen pressure.
-Exertion above this altitude can affect
+feet due to falling oxygen pressure.
+Exertion above this altitude can

 - Make sure your shoes fit comfortably.